Taxation of Trusts and their Beneficiaries

 - The trust is a taxable entity.

-- Beneficiaries usually have to pay tax on the income that they receive from the trust.
+- Beneficiaries usually have to pay tax on income they receive from the trust.

 - Trusts are not subject to double taxation, so any taxable income distributed to the beneficiaries is deductible by the trust.